ChristianIsaacRoy/CodeSamples/README.md

 # CodeSamples
 Various Code Samples written by Christian Roy

+# C++ Code Samples
+Trie.h/.cpp - A trie data structure for storing a dictionary of words with lowercase letters Node.h/.cpp - A helper class to the trie

 # C Code Samples
 mm.c - A memory allocator written in C, November 2016